tyrannomark/obsidian-decorated-tasks/README.md

 1. Download the file `mkColouredTasks.py` from the `src/` directory in this repository.
 2. Place it in a sister directory to the `snippets` directory which lies in your `.obsidian` directory in your vault.
 The python script cannot be in the `snippets` directory itself, or the snippets will not load.
-3. Edit the list of tags at the top of the file, that give the value for the variable `Tags`.
-4. Modify the dictionaries for `Parameters[TagText]` for `TagText` corresponding to each tag you defined in `Tags`.
-Specify for each value, the foreground and background colours you would like for the text and the checkbox.
-Also specify any prefix you would like to see with this class of tasks.
+3. Modify the variable `Specifications` to be a list of specifications for how hashtags affect formatting.
+The details are given below.
-5. Run the script with the command `python3 mkColouredTasks.py`.
+4. Run the script with the command `python3 mkColouredTasks.py`.
-6. In Obsidian open the `Appearance` tab in settings, and scroll down to the bottom.
+5. In Obsidian open the `Appearance` tab in settings, and scroll down to the bottom.
 Enable the `task-type-decorations` CSS file.
-7. Restart is a good idea at this point.
+6. Restart is a good idea at this point.
-8. Make a sample task combination on any page in Obsidian.
+7. Make a sample task combination on any page in Obsidian.
 I am assuming that you haven't changed the file yet, and that you are using the symbol `༒` to mark tasks as available for management by the `tasks` plugin.
 Here is an example:
 ~~~md
 - [ ] Some action needing to be done. ༒ #meet  ⏳ 1920-09-29